kpwhri/fe5_nlp/README.md

 ### Anaphylaxis

 Using Phenorm to identify anaphylaxis cases.
+If a model has not been trained at your particular site, use the aggregate model with a cutoff of >= 0.5.
 For more details, including Phenorm post-processing to the FE table, see [README](anaphylaxis/README.md).

 The original work for this algorithm is at